tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

 ### Instructor Notes

-* Today's class is focused on teaching students how tree based algorithms can be used for classification problems, however feature engineering with categorical variables is also covered at the beginning of the class.
+* Today's class is focused on teaching students how tree-based algorithms can be used for classification problems.
+Students start with an introduction to decision trees and are then introduced to Ensemble Learning algorithms such as Random Forests and Gradient Boosted Trees.

-* Tree based algorithms have a wide range of applications, Today's class will use them on risk analysis scenarios.
+* tree-based algorithms have a wide range of applications, but today's class will use them for risk analysis scenarios.

-* Some demos of Today's class, uses a lot of memory to train the models; some warning messages may be seen in Jupyter and may provoke questions from students, explain them that these messages are not critical and can be ignored.
+* Some of the demos in Today's class will use a lot of memory to train the models which may throw warning messages in Jupyter.
+Reassure students that these warnings are typically not critical and can largely be ignored.

-* Overfitting is a common problem in machine learning, take your time to understand its implications and how the techniques covered in this class can help to avoid it.
+* Overfitting is a common problem in machine learning that will be discussed today, so take your time to understand its implications and how the techniques covered in this class can help to avoid it.

 ### Slideshow and Time Tracker